 If the complainant or witness wishes to remain anonymous, then you will have to consider whether you have enough evidence to proceed with the investigation without the information from that person or whether there is justification for withholding the complainant’s identity.
 The high threshold imposed by the Authority and Court is that the employer must have reasonable grounds to believe that there would be a genuine threat to the safety of the complainant if their identity was disclosed.

 At the end of the investigation you should assure the complainant that the issue has been fully investigated, but inform him or her only of the general outcome of it; that is, whether it was upheld and (in bullying cases for example) what actions have been taken to prevent a recurrence.
 You should not disclose details, or what, if any, disciplinary action was undertaken.

 Public or private sector employers may also receive complaints from whistleblowers.
 If a disclosure falls within the Protected Disclosures Act 2000, the complainant may receive certain protections including confidentiality and immunity from civil, criminal or disciplinary proceedings which might otherwise arise.
-However, the confidentiality and anonymity is limited because the Act provides that an employer can disclose the identity of the complainant if the principle of natural justice requires it.
+However, confidentiality and anonymity are limited because the Act provides that an employer can disclose the identity of the complainant if the principle of natural justice requires it.

 If you would like any further information or advice about these matters, please contact our Wellington based office on (04) 472 0020